5 Finding Information

 Note: From Wikipedia, 2022.
 CC BY-SA 3.0.

 • It has a good list of references and external links.
-There should be a variety of sources on the reference list.
-With the exception of very specialized subjects, the use of just one or two sources means the author didn’t do their homework.
+There should be a variety of sources on the reference list, except for specialized subjects, the use of just one or two sources means the author didn’t do their homework.

 • Check out the discussion by clicking on the Talk tab.
-There are often clues to the quality of the article in the discussion about it.
-Sometimes you’ll see ratings, other times a lot of argument.
-If you see a lot of posters that disagree, be very careful about using the page.
+There are often clues to the quality of the article in the discussion surrounding it.
+In general, if you see low ratings, arguments, or users disagreeing, be careful about using the article.

 Wikipedia talk page for Hamas article